One of the most common questions I get asked by friends and acquaintances is "so how did you get a job that allows you

 Since going remote my career progression has skyrocketed.
-I've been challenged more than ever before and taken on all manner of new interesting things.
+It has been challenging beyond my expectations and I've levelled up exponentially every year.
 I've worked with some incredibly talented individuals, made a lot of friends and increased my professional self-confidence.
 All the while, I've been travelling the world, finding new spots to work from and embracing my deep fear of settling down.
 It's hard to imagine working any other way now.

-Also not insignificant is that I bring my real self to work, including my weird sense of humour and excessive tattoos.
-This certainly didn't happen in my more corporate jobs back home where I spent each morning picking clothes to hide my arms.
+I also bring my real self to work, including my weird sense of humour and excessive tattoos.

 It's been such a ride.

-Other changes that often come with remote life are figuring out your taxes, health insurance and other boring but essential things, depending on where you live and what job you're taking.
-Most remote workers are technically full-time contractors, and that usually means you're going to have to start filing your own taxes if you aren't already.
+Other changes that often come with remote life are figuring out your taxes, health insurance and other boring but essential things.
+Most remote workers are hired as full-time contractors, and that usually means you're going to have to start filing your own taxes if you aren't already.
 I'm not able to dish out advice for this because it varies so much.
 Just don't forget to factor this in to your salary negotiations and if you're stuck, speak to a professional (accountant, lawyer).
 Is this stressful?
 A little.
 But it's not insurmountable, and I'm a firm believer that controlling as much of your own life as possible is a good thing.